UltraBlackLinux/BridgingMetronome/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

 # BridgingMetronome
-Helps you find the right rythm for bridging
+Helps you find the right rhythm for bridging
 __This mod is compatible with any Version of Fabric!__

 # Features: